Hobbit (word): Evidence of earlier use

 The only source known today that makes reference to hobbits in any sort of historical context is the Denham Tracts by Michael Denham.
 More specifically, it appears in James Hardy's edition (London: Folklore Society, 1895), vol. 2, the second part of a two-volume set compiled from Denham's publications between 1846 and 1859.
 The text contains a long list of sprites and bogies, based on an older list, the Discovery of Witchcraft, dated 1584, with many additions and a few repetitions.

 The term hobbit is listed in the context of "boggleboes, bogies, redmen, portunes, grants, hobbits, hobgoblins, brown-men, cowies, dunnies".

 The Tolkien researcher Mark T. Hooker catalogues a number of words with a silhouette similar to hobbit, including:

 Hooker fails to find any of them "an unambiguous source for the Hobbits of Middle-earth".

 In the December 2003 Oxford English Dictionary newsletter, the following appears:

 "4. hobbit — J. R. R. Tolkien modestly claimed not to have coined this word, although the Supplement to the OED credited him with the invention of it in the absence of further evidence.
 It seems, however, that Tolkien was right to be cautious.
 It has since turned up in one of those 19th-century folklore journals, in a list of long-forgotten words for fairy-folk or little people.
 It seems likely that Tolkien, with his interest in folklore, read this and subconsciously registered the name, reviving it many years later in his most famous character.
 [Editor's note: although revision of the OED's entry for hobbit will of course take this evidence for earlier use into account, it does not yet appear in the online version of the entry.]"

-As of 8 November 2012 the entry "has not yet been fully updated" in the OED Online version September 2012.
+As of 2024 the entry had "not yet been fully revised" in the OED Online.